chaunceygardiner/weewx-realtime_gauge-data/readme.txt

-The Realtime gauge-data extension provides for near realtime updating of the SteelSeries Weather Gauges by WeeWX.
+The RealTime Gauge-Data extension provides for near realtime updating of the SteelSeries Weather Gauges by WeeWX.
 The extension consists of a WeeWX service that generates the file gauge-data.txt used to update the SteelSeries Weather Gauges.